-- Technical requirements will be reviewed by Dunwoody faculty for the application of a block transfer of credits. - Cumulative GPA of a 2.0 or higher will be considered for the block transfer. - The general education course(s) under consideration must be comparable in nature, content and level to a course offered by Dunwoody. - Specific technical or mathematic courses taken outside of the last 5 years will be reviewed for content relevancy.

-- · Experiential Learning such as study abroad, independent study, workshops, field experience, and internships may or may not transfer, depending on the level and the comparability of the learning experience. - · Lower division credits may transfer as upper division if the course content and rigor is comparable and allows the student to meet the upper-division degree requirements.
+- Technical requirements will be reviewed by Dunwoody faculty for the application of a block transfer of credits. - A cumulative GPA of 2.0 or higher will be considered for a technical block transfer. - The general education course(s) under consideration must be comparable in nature, content, and level to a course offered by Dunwoody or fulfill a general education elective. - Specific technical or mathematic courses taken outside of the last 5 years may be reviewed for content relevancy. - Experiential learning such as study abroad, independent study, workshops, field experience, and internships may or may not transfer, depending on the level and the comparability of the learning experience. - Lower-division credits may transfer as upper-division if the course content and rigor is comparable and allows the student to meet the upper-division degree major requirements.